 If you have not previously used Reddit to inquire about both clients and watchwords, now is the time to start.
 This is where you may learn how customers and the industry are talking about your product.
-You may utilize this data to improve your content marketing plan, create comparable that better resonates with your ideal clients, and even devise and substance ideas.
+You may utilize this data to improve your content marketing strategy, create comparable that better resonates with your ideal clients, and even devise and substance ideas.

 - How to Find Your People on Reddit